 At some point in a pet’s life, the owner will be faced with this difficult question.
 The information below is provided as a guide to help you make the decisions you will need to make.

 The quality of life for your pet should be the first priority during any treatment program.
 This is true for both pet owners and veterinary staff.
 When treating cancer, or any other disease, the goal should be to increase the pet’s quality of life.
-Throughout the treatment program, the animal’s quality of life needs to be assessed and adjustments made to support that goal as you move from diagnosis through treatment to the end of the pet’s life.
+Throughout the treatment program, the animal’s quality of life needs to be assessed and adjustments made to support that goal as you move from diagnosis, through treatment, and to the end of the pet’s life.

 Short-term problems—such as pain or temporary debility—can often be addressed with medications and changes to the living area to improve the pet’s ability to move around a home.
 Eventually, however, there may come a time when it is impossible to control the effects of cancer and the animal may be in great pain, unable to control its bodily functions, or unable to eat or respond to others in its environment.
-Even comfort care may not control the animal’s anguish and distress.
-In these cases, there are no positive aspects to the animal’s life.
+At this point, comfort care may not control the animal’s distress, and quality of life is lacking.